Prayer79/Assignment2/README.md

 5. Implementation Tasks

-1. Web Scraping Module: Develop a script to scrape publicly available training questions and answers.
+1 .
+Web Scraping Module: Develop a script to scrape publicly available training questions and answers.
-1. Data Categorization System: Implement a method to classify questions into categories.
+2 .
+Data Categorization System: Implement a method to classify questions into categories.
-1. Database Design: Design a database schema for structured storage.
+3 .
+Database Design: Design a database schema for structured storage.
-1. Bias Detection Mechanism: Develop an algorithm to detect and flag biases in the dataset.
+4 .
+Bias Detection Mechanism: Develop an algorithm to detect and flag biases in the dataset.
-1. API Development: Create an API for developers to access and manage training data.
+5 .
+API Development: Create an API for developers to access and manage training data.
-1. Security Implementation: Ensure user authentication and secure data storage.
+6 .
+Security Implementation: Ensure user authentication and secure data storage.
-1. Testing & Validation: Perform tests to ensure data quality and system functionality.
+7 .
+Testing & Validation: Perform tests to ensure data quality and system functionality.
-1. Deployment & Client Review: Deploy the system and collect feedback from the client.
+8 .
+Deployment & Client Review: Deploy the system and collect feedback from the client.

+6 .
+Conclusion
+This document presents a refined set of requirements addressing the client's key concerns regarding AI training data.
+By implementing these functional and system requirements, the system will ensure well-structured, unbiased, and efficiently categorized training data, leading to improved AI models.
+Further refinement can be done in collaboration with the client as development progresses.